Canadian Opera Company

 The Canadian Opera Company (COC) is an opera company in Toronto, Ontario, Canada.
-It is the largest opera company in Canada and one of the largest producers of opera in North America.
-The COC performs in its own opera house, the Four Seasons Centre for the Performing Arts.
-For forty years until April 2006, the COC had performed at the O'Keefe Centre (now known as Meridian Hall).
+It is the largest opera company in Canada and one of the largest opera producers in North America.
+The COC performs at the Four Seasons Centre for the Performing Arts, which was purpose-built for opera and ballet and is shared with the National Ballet of Canada.